Efficient Multi-basis Quantum Position Verification Secure against Generalized Adversaries: Methods

-We can also compute the covering number for a unitary matrix in operator norm, using ideas from Ref.~\cite{Caro2022}.
-We note that operator norm here is defined to be induced from the 2-norm, i.e. $\norm{A}_{op}=\max_{\norm{x}_2\leq 1}\norm{Ax}_2$. \begin{theorem} The set of unitary matrices that acts on a Hilbert space with dimension $d$, i.e. $\{U|U:\Hil_d\rightarrow\Hil_d\}$, has a $\delta$-covering net in the operator norm with covering number
+We can also compute the covering number for a unitary matrix in 2-norm, using ideas from Ref.~\cite{Caro2022}.
+We note that 2-norm (or spectral norm) here is defined to be the operator norm induced from the 2-norm, i.e. $\norm{A}_{op}=\max_{\norm{x}_2\leq 1}\norm{Ax}_2$. \begin{theorem} The set of unitary matrices that act on a Hilbert space with dimension $d$, i.e. $\{U|U:\Hil_d\rightarrow\Hil_d\}$, has a $\delta$-covering net in the operator norm with covering number